-Policy on Controlled Substances and Tail Alteration: AQHA's policies concerning the administration of controlled substances (drugs) are well-documented as being among the most stringent in the equine industry.
+Policy on Controlled Substances and Tail Alteration: AQHA’s poli- cies concerning the administration of controlled substances (drugs) are well-documented as being among the most stringent in the equine industry.
 AQHA began drug testing at AQHA-approved shows in 1973 and was among the first, if not the first, equine breed association to do so.
 AQHA performs random testing throughout the year.
-AQHA's policy concerning the administration of controlled substances is outlined in VIOLATIONS.
-Additionally, AQHA has funded research in an effort to determine techniques for evaluation of altered tails in horses, the results of that were presented to equine veterinarians from the United States in October 1992 at a seminar at Colorado State University entitled, "Techniques for Evaluation of Normal and Altered Tail Function in the Equine Utilizing Physical Examinations and Electrodiagnostics."
+AQHA’s policy concerning the administration of controlled substances is out- lined in VIOLATIONS.
+Additionally, AQHA has funded research in an effort to determine techniques for evaluation of altered tails in horses, the results of which were presented to equine veterinarians from the United States in October 1992 at a seminar at Colorado State Univer- sity entitled, “Techniques for Evaluation of Normal and Altered Tail Function in the Equine Utilizing Physical Examinations and Electrodi- agnostics.”
 Some of these same techniques are still utilized by AQHA in random testing at the three World Championship Shows.

-AQHA spends more than $1 million annually to test for evidence of drugs and/or tail alteration in horses competing in AQHA-approved events.
-Beginning in 1993, American Quarter Horses competing in non AQHA-approved events also became subject to testing for drugs and evidence of tail alteration.
+AQHA spends more than $1 million annually to test for evidence of controlled substances and/or tail alteration in horses competing in AQHA-approved events.
+Beginning in 1993, American Quarter Horses competing in non AQHA-approved events also became subject to test- ing for controlled substances and evidence of tail alteration.

-AQHA's Executive Committee has taken action - including investigation, prosecution, suspension of privileges and/or fines being levied - on all cases where substantial evidence existed of violations of AQHA's drug and tail alteration rules.
-Since 1980, 350 people have been fined, suspended or placed on probation for violations of AQHA's drug and tail alteration rules.
-And in 2005, AQHA shows in the United States began collecting a per horse drug testing fee to enhance AQHA's ability to enforce its controlled substance policy.
+AQHA’s Executive Committee has taken action - including investi- gation, prosecution, suspension of privileges and/or fines being levied - on all cases where substantial evidence existed of violations of AQHA’s controlled substances and tail alteration rules.
+Since 1980, 350 people have been fined, suspended or placed on probation for violations of AQHA’s controlled substances and tail alteration rules.
+And in 2005, AQHA shows in the United States began collecting a per horse drug testing fee to enhance AQHA’s ability to enforce its con- trolled substance policy.

-The welfare of American Quarter Horses exhibited in AQHA-approved show events are safeguarded in comprehensive rules throughout this handbook that provide for their well-being.
-AQHA's Executive Committee has taken action - including investigation, prosecution, suspension of privileges and/or fines being levied - on all cases where substantial evidence existed of violations of AQHA's animal welfare rules.
-Since 1980, 52 people have been fined, suspended or placed on probation for cruel and inhumane treatment of American Quarter Horses.
+The welfare of American Quarter Horses exhibited in AQHA- approved show events are safeguarded in comprehensive rules throughout this Rulebook that provide for their well-being.
+AQHA’s Executive Committee has taken action - including investigation, pros- ecution, suspension of privileges and/or fines being levied - on all cases where substantial evidence existed of violations of AQHA’s animal welfare rules.

 Bits and Equipment

-Prohibited training equipment at all AQHA shows include riding in a curb bit without a curb strap, wire or solid metal curb straps no matter how padded, wire cavessons, wire or cable tie-downs, bumper bits, metal bosals no matter how padded, chambons, headstalls made of metal (even if encased in a protective material), twisted rawhide, or rope (3/8 inch rope may be used with a slip(gag) curb bits with running martingale without rein stops, draw reins attached between or around the front legs.
+Prohibited training equipment at all AQHA shows include riding in a curb bit without a curb strap, wire, curbstrap with tacks/rivets or solid metal curb straps no matter how padded, wire cavessons, wire or cable tie-downs, bumper bits, metal bosals no matter how padded, metal lounging hackamore, chambons, headstalls made of metal (even if encased in a protective material), twisted rawhide, or rope (3/8 inch rope may be used with a slip(gag) or a bonet); running martingale used with curb bits used without rein stops, side reins (direct rein from bit to cinch or surcingle), draw reins attached between or around the front legs.

 In roping, speed events, team penning and ranch sorting, western type equipment must be used.
-Use of rawhide or mechanical hackamores, or other types of bridles is the choice of the contestant.
-However, the diameter of mouthpieces, length of shanks and use of curb straps or chains must comply with AQHA rules.
+Use of rawhide or mechanical hacka- mores, or other types of bridles is the choice of the contestant.

 Lameness and Movement

-American Quarter Horses are easily identified by their unique conformation that allows the breed to be versatile in a variety of athletic endeavors.
+American Quarter Horses are easily identified by their unique confor- mation that allows the breed to be versatile in a variety of athletic endeav- ors.
 With these thoughts in mind, lameness is of paramount importance.
-The evaluation of lameness is a major factor in judging American Quarter Horses competing in arena performance events and is subsequently stressed in AQHA's Judges Workshops, conducted throughout the year and designed to educate AQHA's approved judges.
+The evaluation of lameness is a major factor in judging American Quarter Horses competing in arena performance events and is subsequently stressed in AQHA’s Judges Conferences, conducted throughout the year and designed to educate AQHA’s approved judges.

-Lameness and movement are further emphasized in the judging of both western pleasure and hunter under saddle classes at AQHA-approved shows.
-The judging criterion for western pleasure is outlined in the western pleasure rules.
+Lameness and movement are further emphasized in the judging of classes at AQHA-approved shows.

 In AQHA classes that involve the use of cattle, AQHA strives to safeguard the welfare of the cattle, as well as the welfare of both the horses and riders competing in the class.
 All AQHA-approved shows are encouraged to have a veterinarian on call, and are encouraged to provide proper equipment and medication should accidental injury occur.
 In both cutting and team penning, an optimum number of cattle are prescribed for the class, and the cattle may not be worked more than once within a go-round.
 Cattle used in the working cow horse class may only be used once within a go-round.
 Cattle used in roping events may not be used in other classes.
 In all heading and heeling classes, cattle shall be protected by horn wraps.

-Additional rules in this Official Handbook outline specific guidelines within each class regarding proper care and handling of cattle.
-At the judge's discretion, contestants may be penalized or disqualified.
+Additional rules in this Rulebook outline specific guidelines within each class regarding proper care and handling of cattle.
+At the judge’s discretion, contestants may be penalized or disqualified.

 During the course of a speed event, including barrel racing, pole bending and the stake race, contestants may utilize a riding crop to enhance the horse’s natural ability to race.
 However, in all speed events, the judge, at his discretion, “may disqualify a contestant for excessive use of a bat, crop, whip or rope in front of the cinch.”

-AQHA and its Show & Professional Horsemen's Committee will continue to seek ways and opportunities to ensure the welfare of the American Quarter Horses exhibited in AQHA-approved events.
-The AQHA Show & Professional Horsemen's Committee strives to ensure that rules and policies regarding the welfare of American Quarter Horses exhibited in AQHA-approved events are continually revised and updated as directed by the AQHA Statement of Position.
+AQHA and its Show & Professional Horsemen Committee will con- tinue to seek ways and opportunities to ensure the welfare of the American Quarter Horses exhibited in AQHA-approved events.
+The AQHA Show & Professional Horsemen Committee strives to ensure that rules and policies regarding the welfare of American Quarter Horses exhibited in AQHA-approved events are continually revised and updated as directed by the AQHA Statement of Position.